react-dnd/react-dnd/README.md

 ### Drag Source API

-Implement to specify drag behavior of a component.
+Implement to specify drag behavior of a component:

-* `beginDrag(e)` — return value must contain `item` with an object representing your data and may also contain `dragPreview: (Image | HTMLElement)?`, `dragAnchors: { horizontal: HorizontalDragAnchors?, vertical: VerticalDragAnchors? }?`, `effectsAllowed: Array<DropEffects>?`.
+* `beginDrag(e: SyntheticEvent)` — return value must contain `item: Object` representing your data and may also contain `dragPreview: (Image | HTMLElement)?`, `dragAnchors: { horizontal: HorizontalDragAnchors?, vertical: VerticalDragAnchors? }?`, `effectsAllowed: DropEffects[]?`.

-* `canDrag(e)` — optionally decide whether to allow dragging.
+* `canDrag(e: SyntheticEvent)` — optionally decide whether to allow dragging.

-* `endDrag(recordedDropEffect: DropEffect?, e)` — optionally handle end of dragging operation. `recordedDropEffect` is falsy if item was dropped outside compatible drop targets, or if drop target returned `null` from `getDropEffect()`.
+* `endDrag(effect: DropEffect?, e: SyntheticEvent)` — optionally handle end of dragging operation. `effect` is falsy if item was dropped outside compatible drop targets, or if drop target returned `null` from `getDropEffect()`.

 ===================

 ### Drop Target API

-Implement to specify drop behavior of a component.
+To perform side effects in response to changing drag state, use these methods:

+* `enter(item: Object, e: SyntheticEvent)`

+* `leave(item: Object, e: SyntheticEvent)`

+* `over(item: Object, e: SyntheticEvent)`

-* `enter(item, e)`, `leave(item, e)`, `over(item, e)` — optionally implement these to perform side effects (e.g. might use `over` for reordering items when they overlap).
+For example, you might use `over` for reordering items when they overlap.
 If you need to render different states when drop target is active or hovered, it is easier to use `this.getDropState(type)` in `render` method.

+Implement these methods to specify drop behavior of a component:

-* `canDrop(item): Boolean` — optionally implement this method to reject some of the items.
+* `canDrop(item: Object): Boolean` — optionally implement this method to reject some of the items.

-* `acceptDrop(item, e, recordedDropEffect: DropEffect?)` — optionally implement this method to perform some action when drop occurs.
-If `recordedDropEffect` is not falsy, some nested drop target has already handled drop.

-* `getDropEffect(effectsAllowed: Array<DropEffect>): DropEffect?` — optionally implement this method to specify drop effect that will be used by some browser for cursor, and will be passed to drag source's `endDrag`.
-If returned, drop effect must be one of the `effectsAllowed` specified by drag source.
+* `getDropEffect(effectsAllowed: DropEffect[]): DropEffect?` — optionally implement this method to specify drop effect that will be used by some browser for cursor, and will be passed to drag source's `endDrag`.
+Returned drop effect must be one of the `effectsAllowed` specified by drag source or `null`.
+Default implementation returns `effectsAllowed[0]`.

+* `acceptDrop(item: Object, e: SyntheticEvent, isHandled: bool, effect: DropEffect?)` — optionally implement this method to perform some action when drop occurs. `isHandled` is `true` if some child drop target has already handled drop. `effect` is the drop effect you returned from `getDropEffect`, or if `isHandled` is `true`, drop effect of the child drop target that handled the drop.

 ===================